ska-telescope/ska-sdp-func/docs/src/adding_new_functions.rst

    - If an :cpp:enum:`sdp_Error` error code is passed to the function, check it first, and only proceed if it is zero.

+   - If a problem is encountered while making the checks, set the error code passed to the function, report a suitable message, and return.
+     Errors can be reported using :any:`SDP_LOG_ERROR`, which takes a printf-style format string and arguments, and automatically adds the required fields needed to comply with the SKA logging standard.

    - After making the necessary checks on the function arguments, pull the pointer to the start of each array out of each wrapper using :cpp:func:`sdp_mem_data`, and cast to the appropriate pointer type.

-   - If an error is encountered while making the checks, set the error code passed to the function, report a suitable message, and return.
-     Errors can be reported using :any:`SDP_LOG_ERROR`, which takes a printf-style format string and arguments, and automatically adds the required fields needed to comply with the SKA logging standard.

    - It may be convenient to call other private functions in the file to implement the algorithm, which could (for example) use C++ templates